exis-io/exis-io.github.io/pages/riffle/Agent.md

 Any source of a message; an application, developer, user, or appliance, or node that communicates over the fabric.

 ## Types of Agent

 ### Developer

 Someone who uses exis when developing their applications.

-A developer is different than a [[user|User,]] which is the final end-user for a developer's application.
+A developer is different than a user which is the final end-user for a developer's application.
 Developers know they're using exis, users do not.

 ### User